-Norwest also notes that the Government of Alberta has proposed a phase out of all coal fired emissions in the province by 2030.
-While this legislation is still forthcoming, the Government has entered into agreements with TransAlta, Capital Power and ATCO to end coal-fired emissions on or before December 31, 2030.
-Norwest expects that Westmoreland will further reduce the Genesee Mine reserve base to comply with this position.
+Norwest also notes that the Government of Alberta has entered into agreements with TransAlta, Capital Power and ATCO to end coal-fired power generation on or before December 31, 2030.
+Norwest expects that Westmoreland may further reduce the Genesee Mine reserve base to comply with this position.